githubkicadrepo/library/README.md

 Full guide/documentation to part creation is coming, but for now, experienced users can contribute.

-Essentially, the pipe-dream of this is to have every digikey/mouser/etc manufacturing part possible for access.
+Essentially, the pipe-dream of this is to have every digikey/mouser/etc manufacturing part possible for use in the KiCad suite.

 Contact/Inquiries email:   githubkicadrepo@gmail.com